anou/iftheme-docs/plugins/lightbox-plus/readme.txt

 * Minor bug fixes
 * Some minor text fixes
 * Added option to allow up to 100 inline lightboxes
-* Updated ColorBox to verion 1.3.17
+* Updated Colorbox to verion 1.3.17
  * Added properties "top", "bottom", "left" and "right" to specify a position relative to the viewport, rather than using the default centering.
  * Added property "data" to specify GET or POST data when using Ajax.
-ColorBox's ajax functionality is handled by jQuery's .load() method, so the data property works the same way as it does with .load().
+Colorbox's ajax functionality is handled by jQuery's .load() method, so the data property works the same way as it does with .load().
- * Added property "fixed" which can provide fixed positioning for ColorBox, rather than absolute positioning.
-This will allow ColorBox to remain in a fixed position within the visitors viewport, despite scrolling.
+ * Added property "fixed" which can provide fixed positioning for Colorbox, rather than absolute positioning.
+This will allow Colorbox to remain in a fixed position within the visitors viewport, despite scrolling.
 IE6 support for this was not added, it will continue to use the default absolute positioning.
  * Fixed ClearType problem with IE7.
  * Minor fixes.
-* Updated ColorBox to verion 1.3.16
+* Updated Colorbox to verion 1.3.16
  * Better IE related transparency workarounds.
 IE7 and up now uses the same background image sprite as other browsers.
  * Added error handling for broken image links.
 A message will be displayed telling the user that the image could not be loaded.
  * Added new property: 'fastIframe' and set it to true by default.
 Setting to fastIframe:false will delay the loading graphic removal and onComplete event until iframe has completely loaded.